Keen to ditch unnecessary packaging?

 On the tills

 - We don’t offer any new carrier bags or plastic ‘bags for life’.
 However you can borrow a cloth bag off us using our ‘bag deposit scheme’!
-Rent the bag for £1.85 and return it for a full refund.
+Rent the bag (green ones are £1.85, pink ones are £2.85) and return it for a full refund.
 Each bag is made from 4 recycled plastic bottles.

 - Reused carrier bags brought in by other customers.